 Hospital procedures like this feel invasive, uncomfortable, distressing, and revoltingly undignified for most patients.
 All the more reason that medical staff who administer such procedures need to start treating us like we’re more than just the nameless, faceless 10 o’clock patient in Bed 8, what I’ve previously described here as “the obstacle between them and their next coffee break, just a piece of meat on a slab – but worse, an invisible piece of meat.”

 Call me crazy, but I might even go so far as to insist that patients deserve to be treated with common courtesy, and let’s start with the simple basics of saying something like:

 “Hello.
 My name is _____ and I’ll be doing your ______ today.”

-(For more on the importance of introducing yourself, visit #HelloMyNameIs, a U.K. campaign launched by physician-turned-terminal cancer patient Kate Granger.
-And see Dr. Kate’s comment here below).
+(For more on the importance of introducing yourself to patients, visit #HelloMyNameIs, a U.K. campaign launched by physician-turned-terminal cancer patient Dr. Kate Granger.
+And also see Dr. Kate’s comment here below).